Fellow-Consulting-AG/docapp-docs/docs/doc2/modules/layout-builder.md

 ![](/_images/doc2/Modules/layout-builder/Image16-Blank_Spaces_7.png)

-(As you can see in the above image, form element labels are assigned a random name which can be changed but this will have no effect on the layout)
+(As you can see in the above image, form element labels are assigned a random name which can be changed, but this will have no effect on the layout)

 The result from doing this will then be